SamBWagner/SamBWagner/README.md

 ## Hello, World! 👋

-I'm Sam, a Full-Stack Developer at SSW Brisbane, where I craft elegant web solutions by day and dive deep into the world of "low-level" programming by night.
+I'm Sam, a Full-Stack Developer, I love to craft elegant web solutions by day and dive deep into the world of "low-level" programming by night.
 My favorite tools?
 JavaScript for it's flexibility and fast development, C# for WebAPIs and Swift for mobile development.

 ## What I'm Up To